szwalker/Java-Simulation-of-Operating-System/Processes Scheduling/README.txt

-CSCI-UA 202 Operating System

 Scheduler Project

-Author: Jiaqi Liu

-Netid: jl8456

-Please note: This program assumes there are ***no parameters*** between processes from input text file that simulates processes.
+Please note: This program assumes there are no parameters between processes from input text file that simulates processes.

 Please follow the instructions below to compile and to execute this program.